 Wildlife in Ramaroshan Site

-The area is a habitat of Nepal’s national bird Danphe, other various birds such as Munal, Kaalij, Dhukur etc. and different wild animals such as tiger, deer, wild boar, beer, wild cat, musk deer etc.
+The area is a habitat of Nepal’s national bird Danphe, other various birds such as Munal, Kaalij, Dhukur, etc. and different wild animals such as tiger, deer, wild boar, beer, wild cat, musk deer, etc.

 Major Attraction of Ramarosan

-The major attraction of RamaRoshan is the meadows (flatland) and the pond itself.
+The major attraction of RamaRoshan in the meadows (flatland) and the pond itself.
 There are huge flatlands adjoining the hills and lakes from where one can go on a hike to nearby districts.
-A perfect day starts with a hike to the pond itself and exploring around the hills.
+A perfect day starts with a hike to the pond itself and exploring the hills.
 Except for the birds and animals, the area is covered by different varieties of flora and some huge streams.

 You might also like to read: Nepal’s Wildlife

 To the North, there is an impressive series of sedimentary rock cliffs.
 These are regularly climbed by the locals, who climb about 100 meters to harvest honey!
 This area also has a spectacular view!
 You will be able to see the Budhiganga basin, along with the majestic peaks of Mount Api, Mount Saipal, and Badi Malika Temple.
 Jigale lake is the largest lake in this area which has the shape of the English letter C whereas Taune lake is the smallest one.
 Among the 18 patans, Kinemine patan is the largest patan, possibly the largest patan in the Achham District through which the Kailash river flows.
 This place is surrounded by a forest.
 Terraced hill slopes with the lush green landscape surrounding the enchanting Ramaroshan Lake attract everyone.
 On the route to Ramarosan, travelers come across the forest of Rhododendron.